afcastaneda223/metrics-webapp/README.md

 # Metrics WebAPP

-> The Metrics WebAPP is a MVP mobile web application to check a list of metrics (numeric values) that was created making use of React and Redux
+> The Metrics WebAPP is a MVP mobile web application to check a list of Cocktails filtered by ingredients that was created making use of React and Redux

 ![screenshot]()